A Marketing Funnel refers to a marketing strategy that focuses on turning prospective users into customers making final purchases.

 There are a variety of marketing funnels.
 A marketing funnel starts with a kind of marketing strategy or marketing campaign, followed by a PPC ad strategy, social media ad marketing strategy, content marketing campaign, advertising IRL, white paper download, and so on.

 Any marketing funnel starts with a marketing campaign.
-Some other types of funnels include:
+Some other types of marketing funnels include:

 1. Webinar Funnel